Day of the Dead in Mexico: Celebration, folklore, symbology, and more

 Don’t miss their live broadcasts on YouTube!
 You will find more information here.

 Since 1994 this festival has been a favorite of many families, with more than 200 activities and an extraordinary parade.
 It pays homage to José Guadalupe Posadas, the creator of “La Catrina” since he was originally from this city.
 It takes place in the facilities of the San Marcos Fair, famous for being the most important fair in the country.
 Learn more details on their Instagram page.

 Festival of Light and Life in Puebla

 Held in Chignahuapan, a magical town in Puebla state, with a stunning torchlight tour.
 This is done at dusk in order to receive the souls and guide them towards the offerings in the homes in the region.
-It is also celebrated with dance and music shows, traditional food, and fireworks that will accompany you to the downtown.
-If you’re interested in learning more, you can see some videos and pictures here.
+It is also celebrated with dance and music shows, traditional food, and fireworks that will accompany you to downtown.
+To see the activities program click here.

 Grand Festival of Pixanes in Zací cenote, Yucatán

 Valladolid is a magical town located in Yucatán, and it is in the Zací cenote where this festival takes place.
 A Mayan ceremony is held, as well as the celebration of the pixanes (spirits of the deceased), and interesting legends are narrated.
 The place by itself is mystical and adding traditional celebrations such as the altars or catrinas contests make it even more special.

 By the way, it is said that at night you can see the aluxes (small goblins of the Mayan culture), as well as the spirit of a Mayan warrior.